 Slip and falls occur when a property owner fails to remove dangerous hazards from his or her land.
 A variety of circumstances could result in a visitor suffering a fall, including:

 Depending on how a slip, trip, or fall happens, the owner of the property might be liable for any resulting damages.
 The claimant’s status determines the extent of a landowner’s legal obligations.
-A Cambria County attorney could help verify whether a viable slip and fall claim exists and calculate a plaintiff’s recoverable damages.
+An experienced Cambria County trip and fall attorney could help verify whether a viable slip and fall claim exists and calculate a plaintiff’s recoverable damages.

 For an injured party to succeed in a personal injury civil suit for injuries sustained in a trip and fall, the claimant must be able to prove negligence on behalf of the owner of the property.
-To do this, the plaintiff and his or her local attorney must prove the landowner owed him or her a duty of care, there was a breach of that duty that directly caused the slip and fall, and the fall resulted in compensable losses.
+To do this, the plaintiff and his or her slipping and falling attorney in Cambria County must prove the landowner owed him or her a duty of care, there was a breach of that duty that directly caused the slip and fall, and the fall resulted in compensable losses.
 However, if it is determined that the claimant partially contributed to his or her injuries, it could result in a diminished damage award.

 An invitee is a person who is invited to come upon the property, for purposes beneficial to the landowner.
 This would include a customer in a store, even if no purchases are made.
 An invitee is owed the highest duty of care.
 A landowner owes invitees an affirmative duty to inspect the property for hazards, and to reasonably eliminate those hazards or provide warning of them.